 - For beginners, Google Adsense is a great option.
 It is easy to get approval in comparison to other ad placement programs and is more reliable.
 You can see this post on how I got my Google Adsense approved.

 - Either set your Google Adsense on auto ads or install a plug-in to manage your ads or you can install a plug-in for it.
-I am using WPQUADS for managing my ads.
-It offers you great flexibility in terms of where you want to display you ads, what type of and what size of ads you want.
+I am using WP QUADS for managing my ads.
+It offers you great flexibility in terms of where you want to display your ads, what type of and what size of ads you want.
 The basic free version is good enough and working great for me.

-- In beginning you can rent out ad space to Etsy stores on your blogs for a few dollars a months.
+- In beginning, you can rent out ad space to Etsy stores on your blogs for a few dollars a month.
 Stephanie has shared on her blog that she rented out space on her sidebar to small Etsy shops for one dollar a month.

 - Affiliate marketing also works well if you can develop a good strategy.
 It works better for niche websites.

-- If you want to join Amazon affiliate program I will recommend that you first build some audience on your blog and than create Amazon affiliate account.
+- If you want to join the Amazon affiliate program I will recommend that you first build some audience on your blog and then create an Amazon affiliate account.
 This is so because their policy requires you to make your first sale with 180 days of creating the account and they also require you to keep making sales even after those 180 days.
-This will be hard to do if you have couple of hundred of people visiting you blog daily.
+This will be hard to do if you have a couple of hundred people visiting your blog daily.
 At least wait till you have 500 visitors per day on average.

-- Once you have a couple of thousand people visiting your blog every month you can explore other ad placement programs which pay you more but also have a very high threshold for approval.
-Mediavine, Pop ads, Infolinks and Media.net are some great alternatives to Google Adsense.
+- Once you have a couple of thousand people visiting your blog every month you can explore other ad placement programs that pay you more but also have a very high threshold for approval.
+Mediavine, Pop ads, Infolinks, and Media.net are some great alternatives to Google Adsense.
 You can check out Top 10 alternatives to Google Adsense here.

 - Some bloggers write sponsor posts to make some extra cash and those pays very well.
 You can earn up to 100$ to 600$ per sponsor post!